Wietse/powerplant-coding-challenge/README.md

 After some research I got my hands on the book "Linear programming and network flows", by Mokhtar S. Bazaraa, John J.
 Jarvis, Hanif D.
 From then on I tried implementing the simplex algorithm, which you can find in [simplex.py](src/pcc/simplex.py).
-I'm now able to calculate an optimal solution for many of the simpler examples and exercises.
-But modeling the actual problem of this challenge is still... a challenge.
+It's working for the payload examples given and being used when calling the endpoint.